hartwigmedical/actin/molecular/README.md

-sampleId | The ORANGE field `sampleId` type | Hard-coded to `WGS` date | The ORANGE field `experimentDate` hasReliableQuality | The PURPLE field `hasReliableQuality`
+sampleId | The ORANGE field `sampleId` type | Hard-coded to `WGS` date | The ORANGE field `experimentDate` containsTumorCells | The PURPLE field `hasReliablePurity` hasSufficientQuality | The PURPLE field `hasReliableQuality`

 The characteristics are extracted as follows:

 Field | Mapping
 ---|---
-purity | The PURPLE field `purity` hasReliablePurity | The PURPLE field `hasReliablePurity` predictedTumorOrigin | The CUPPA best cancer-type prediction along with the likelihood isMicrosatelliteUnstable | The interpretation of PURPLE `microsatelliteStabilityStatus` isHomologousRepairDeficient | The interpretation of CHORD `hrStatus`
+purity | The PURPLE field `purity` predictedTumorOrigin | The CUPPA best cancer-type prediction along with the likelihood isMicrosatelliteUnstable | The interpretation of PURPLE `microsatelliteStabilityStatus` isHomologousRepairDeficient | The interpretation of CHORD `hrStatus`